Rental Guides · Last updated 2 June 2026

 Step 7: Utility Transfers and Registro

-You can get a NIE from the Oficina de Extranjería in Algeciras or the National Police station in La Linea.
-Book an appointment in advance — walk-ins are rarely accepted.
-The process takes a few weeks.
+You can apply for a NIE at the Oficina de Extranjería in Algeciras or the National Police station in La Linea.
+The application uses Modelo 790 and carries a fee of €10.
+You will also need three months of payslips as supporting documents.
+Book an appointment in advance: walk-ins are rarely accepted and the process takes several weeks.
 If you are actively flat hunting, get your NIE application in first.

 Common Mistakes New Renters Make in La Linea

-- Waiting too long after a viewing.
+• Waiting too long after a viewing.
 If you need to think for a week, someone else will sign while you deliberate.

-- Only searching in English.
+• Only searching in English.
 Idealista defaults to Spanish listings.
 Use the Spanish interface and search terms for more results.

 The Bottom Line